MrColorado35/aikidoderby/README.md

 based on the article from Wikipedia.
 As it's extremly hard to work with kids in a pre-school age, I've highlighted the minimum age, among with information that we are open to all adults that want to join us.
+I've also added a short Youtube video, that is our official trailer.

 The "Beginners zone" contains the quote about aikido, then another animated picture of sensei presenting more static technique,